sybrew/the-seo-framework/readme.txt

 	/
 	* TODO When focussing on a field which is showing a placeholder, the placeholder is now blurred.
 	* TODO The sitename set in "Organization or Personal Name" is now used consistently throughout the Schema.org output settings.
-	* Description transient cache is no longer initiated on Search Pages.
+	* Description and schema transient cache is no longer initiated on Search Pages.
 	* TODO Header, Site Icon and Site Logo images are now downsized if the image is exceeding 1500px in either height or width (or both).
+	* When settings are reset, the notification won't show up again when refreshing the page.
 * **Updated:**
 	/
 	* TODO Translation POT file.
+	* TODO All previous Schema.org output transients have been invalidated.
+TODO.. note below next entry
 	* All previous automated description transients have been invalidated.
 		* Old caches will automatically be cleaned from the database.
 		* New caches will automatically be set up.
 This might cause a small performance hit after the update, which should automatically be resolved.